Here’s our pick of ten restaurants that won’t break the bank, outstretch your overdraft or mean the rent doesn’t get paid.

 Bonnington Café, Vauxhall

 Originally a squat, this restaurant in picturesque Bonnington Square (a couple of minutes from less picturesque Vauxhall station) is now a uniquely run co-operative.
 In the region of 20 different cooks head-up the kitchen here, taking residency for the day and preparing their own menus.
-You need to contact said chef directly to book and make enquiries about the menu (their details are on the website), but you’re rewarded for your efforts with mains for £6-£8 and starters and desserts for half that.
-Plus it’s BYO with no corkage.
+You need to contact said chef directly to book and make enquiries about the menu (their details are on the website), but you’re rewarded for your efforts with mains for £8 and starters and desserts for £3.
+Plus it’s BYO with no corkage (50p per person for glass hire).
 With so many rotating cooks, it can be a little hit and miss but that’s all part of the gamble.

 Brasserie Zedel, Soho

 Prix Fixe menus are available every day at this grand Parisian bistro close to Piccadilly Circus.
-At £8.95 for two courses or £11.95 for three, an evening here need set you back only marginally more than a portion of fish and chips (or a supermarket-ready meal) but features superb service, a bustling atmosphere and French food that’s up there with the city’s best.
+At £9.75 for two courses or £12.75 for three, an evening here need set you back only marginally more than a portion of fish and chips (or a supermarket ready meal) but features superb service, a bustling atmosphere and French food that’s up there with the city’s best.
 Keep drinks to a minimum if budgets are really tight, or make the most of the cheap food to make a budget night of it.

 KaoSarn, Brixton and Battersea